-55 year old lady complained of chronic low back radiating to left buttock pain for 6 years.
-Her pain was so severe that it didn't even allow her to roll in bed or climb up stairs without discomfort.
+A 55-year-old lady complained of chronic low back radiating to left buttock pain for 6 years.
+Her pain was so severe that it didn't even allow her to roll in bed or climb upstairs without discomfort.
 Her life was clearly limited due to this pain.

 A clinical diagnosis of SI joint dysfunction was made.
 Not having relief after two SI joint injections, she was advised Minimally invasive (MIS) SI joint fusion surgery.

-SI Joint dysfunction can be a cause of back pain in upto 23% patients suffering from chronic low back pain.
+SI Joint dysfunction can be a cause of back pain in up to 23% of patients suffering from chronic low back pain.

-Peculiar about SI joint dysfunction is that none of the imaging modalities may reveal any abnormality in SI joint and the diagnosis is based on clinical judgement and diagnostic pain blocks.
+Peculiar about SI joint dysfunction is that none of the imaging modalities may reveal any abnormality in the SI joint and the diagnosis is based on clinical judgment and diagnostic pain blocks.

 MIS SI joint fusion is done through a 3 cm incision in the buttock area.
 In carefully selected patients, this procedure can give gratifying results.